dimicoding/ClayCafe/README.md

 <p align="justify">Welcome to Clay Cafe.
 We are an ecommerce business specializing in handmade clay products that are as beautiful as they are unique.
 Explore our collection of vases, cups, plates & bowls, and discover the magic of clay artistry.

-But we offer more than just products.
+We offer more than just products.
 Dive into our blog, where we share pottery tips, techniques, and inspiration.
 Join our on-site workshops to get hands-on experience and learn from skilled artisans and while you're here, don't forget to have a sip of our tasty roasted coffee and snacks for a complete sensory experience.

 At Clay Cafe, we're passionate about fostering creativity and providing a space for art enthusiasts to connect.
 Join us on this clay-filled journey and uncover the wonders of handmade art at Clay Cafe.</p>